isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This tends to make invocations of this clear to future readers, as the parameters are often filled in by name at the call site.

+##### Note

+Only the interface's designer can adequately address the source of violations of this guideline.

-##### Enforcement
+##### Enforcement strategy

-(Simple) Warn if two consecutive parameters share the same type.
+(Simple) Warn if two consecutive parameters share the same type

+We are still looking for a less-simple enforcement.

-### <a name="Ri-abstract"></a>I.25: Prefer abstract classes as interfaces to class hierarchies
+### <a name="Ri-abstract"></a>I.25: Prefer empty abstract classes as interfaces to class hierarchies

 ##### Reason

-Abstract classes are more likely to be stable than base classes with state.
+Abstract classes that are empty (have no non-static member data) are more likely to be stable than base classes with state.

 ##### Example, bad